Meadowlarke/Bibliography/Bibliography.md

 -: Idea of the piece as ultimately unperformable by "living fingers."

 -: Gendering.

+##### Moorman, Marissa J. "Anatomy of Kuduro: Articulating the Angolan Body Politic after the War." _African Studies Review_ 57, no. 3 (2014): 21-40.

+22: Descprition of Music videos.

+24: Metaphor of anatomy.

+26: History of Kuduro.

+29: Analyzing the movements of the dance.

+37: Kuduro as an avenue for social mobility.

+##### Morrison, Matthew D. "Race, Blacksound, and the (Re)Making of Musicological Discourse." _Journal of the American Musicological Society_ 72, no. 3 (2019): 781-823.

 ##### Mozart, Wolfgang Amadeus.
 "Piano Sonata in 13 B Flat Major," K333, 1783.

 mm.
 1: First theme occurs right at the top.